minhas1723/YOLO_MODEL_TESTER/README.md

 A Streamlit-based application for object detection in images and videos using YOLO models.

+## About

+YOLO_MODEL_TESTER is a user-friendly application that allows researchers, developers, and AI enthusiasts to quickly test and visualize YOLO model performance on custom images and videos.
+The app automatically detects and loads any YOLO model files in your project directory, making it simple to switch between different model variants or custom-trained models.

 ## Features

-- Support for multiple YOLO model variants
+- Support for multiple YOLO model variants (YOLOv5, YOLOv8, etc.)
-- Image and video processing
+- Image and video processing with real-time detection
-- Adjustable confidence thresholds
+- Adjustable confidence thresholds and display options
+- Detailed detection statistics and analytics
-- Customizable display options
+- Video compression options for faster processing
+- Export capabilities for processed media and results

 ## Installation